juanpovedapl/DevOps-Bootcamp/README.md

 Click **Create cluster**.

+**Note:** If you're unable to create your account without a credit card, cancel the procedure and contact a bootcamp mentor.

-6. The cluster has been requested, it will take some minutes to be configured and ready to use.
+1. It will take some minutes to be configured and ready to use.
 Status will change to green (normal) when it is ready to be used.

 ![](resources/img/cluster.gif)

-### 8. Create an IBM Cloud APIKEY.
+### Create an IBM Cloud APIKEY.

 As an IBM Cloud user you might want to use an API key when you enable a program or script without distributing your password to the script.
 To create an API key for your user identity in the UI, complete the following steps:
 1. Go to **Manage > Access(IAM) > IBM Cloud API Keys.**